kj6682/chinook/README.md

 ```

 ---
-That's all folks, this describes all the microservice by now.
+That's all folks, this describes all the application by now.